 Content continues below ad

-Fiji is made up of 332 islands, so island-lovers generally have this destination at the top of their lists.
-Matangi Private Island Resort is set on a 240-acre volcanic isle laid out like a horseshoe.
+Timo Kaestner/ShutterstockBetween hiking in the rain forest and snorkeling or diving in the crystalline waters, you'd think this was a health vacation resort.
+Matangi Private Island Resort is set on a 240-acre volcanic isle laid out like a horseshoe, and island-lovers generally have this destination at the top of their lists out of all of Fiji's 332 islands.
 Bamboo construction with thatch roofs epitomizes the island life.
-Stay along the beach or take to the trees in the island’s famous tree house which features an outdoor Jacuzzi and lava rock shower.
-Hike the rain forest or get in the crystalline waters for some snorkeling or diving.
-Rates start at $610 per night and include three gourmet meals per day.
+Stay along the beach or take to the trees in the island’s famous treehouse which features an outdoor Jacuzzi and lava rock shower.
+Rates start at $770 per night.

 Content continues below ad